markdenardo/guided-module-one-project-assessment-dumbo-web-82619/MDN_README.md

 A nice feature I got to work was a new user could not create an existing account.
 (show and explain) IMPORTANT!!!

 (Explain how that works, and show the mirror of how the arguments work. show the model, the code in the joiner model and the seed data)

 READ
 After playing one game of coin toss, a user can check their individual stats.
 (Explain the Enumerable methods here.
-This one is very important Explain the joiner model and how the data works.)
+This one is very important.
+Explain the joiner model and how the data works.)

 UPDATE
-The user’s win/lose results are created as and instance and updated to SQL through ActiveRecord in the run file(referencing the joiner model)
+The user’s win/lose results are created as an instance and updated to SQL through ActiveRecord in the run file(referencing the joiner model)
 After playing through a game, this is reflected when a User looks at their stats.

 DESTROY
-The user can delete their username; and while the data persists in the database at this point it has no User to reference the user_id so it essentially does not exist because it cannot be referenced.
+The user can delete their username; and while the results data persists in the database at this point it has no User to reference the user_id so it essentially does not exist because it cannot be referenced.

 WHATS NEXT???
 refactoring using TTY prompt and more OOP